mstr-dev/Visualization-Plugins-Deprecated/README.md

 ###Sharing Strategy
 Sharing your visualizations is highly encouraged.

 Steps to share:

 1. Fork this repo and clone it in your PC.
 2. Add your visualization or fix issues.
 3. Send a pull request.

-For more info.
-Please refer to the Wiki
+For more info, please refer to the Wiki.